josevalim/portal/README.md

 The function above reaches the supervisor named `Portal.Supervisor` and ask a new child to be started. `Portal.Supervisor` is the name of the supervisor we have defined in `start/2` and the child is going to be a `Portal.Door` which was specified as a worker of that supervisor.

-Internally, to start the child, the supervisor will invoke `Portal.Door.start_link(color)`, where color is the value passed on the `start_child` call above.
+Internally, to start the child, the supervisor will invoke `Portal.Door.start_link(color)`, where color is the value passed on the `start_child/2` call above.
 If we had invoked `Supervisor.start_child(Portal.Supervisor, [foo, bar, baz])`, the supervisor would have attempted to start a child with `Portal.Door.start_link(foo, bar, baz)`.

 Let's give our shooting function a try.
 Start a new `iex -S mix` session and: